 World files are used to store georeferencing information for rasters.
 More specifically, they describe the origin, spacing, and rotation of a raster.

 Several raster format readers will read world files present alongside a dataset, and many raster writers have the option to generate a world file to accompany the output dataset.
-Consult individual format documentation for more information on their world file support.
+See individual format quick facts tables and feature type topics for more information on world file support.